sunfounder/pico-2w-kit/docs/source/pyproject/py_pa_buz.rst

 **Conclusion**

-In this lesson, you've learned how to use a passive buzzer to play tones and melodies with the Raspberry Pi Pico 2w.
-By controlling the frequency of the PWM signal, you can create a variety of sounds and even play simple songs.
+In this lesson, you've learned how to use a passive buzzer to play tones and melodies with the Raspberry Pi Pico 2 W. By controlling the frequency of the PWM signal, you can create a variety of sounds and even play simple songs.
 This is a great way to add audio feedback or fun musical elements to your projects.